Aspects of Jesus

 superstitious side of Christianity is much based on Peter, the zealous,

-fanatical, proselytizing, pretentious theological side is represented by Paul and his thinking.
+fanatical, proselytizing, pretentious theological and evangelical side is represented by Paul and his thinking.
 So,

 let's take a critical look at this devout Pharisee claimed